platinummonkey/pybia/README.md

-# PyBia - Python Service Dependency Watcher
+# PyBia - Python Build Impact Analysis

-PyBia is a file watcher tool designed specifically for Python microservice architectures.
-It monitors your codebase for changes and intelligently identifies which services are affected by those changes, helping you optimize your development and testing workflows.
+PyBia is a build impact analysis tool designed specifically for Python codebases.
+It intelligently analyzes your code to determine which parts are affected by changes, helping you optimize CI/CD pipelines and understand the impact of code modifications across your project.

 ## Features

-- **Service Detection**: Automatically detects Python services in your codebase by identifying setup.py and pyproject.toml files
+- **Smart Impact Detection**: Automatically identifies which Python modules, packages, and services are affected by code changes
-- **Dependency Tracking**: Analyzes import statements and dependency files to build a dependency graph between services
+- **Dependency Graph Analysis**: Builds a comprehensive dependency graph of your Python codebase
+- **CI Pipeline Optimization**: Only run tests and builds for components affected by changes
+- **Monorepo Support**: Perfect for monorepos with multiple Python services or packages
-- **File Watching**: Monitors file changes in real-time and identifies affected services
+- **Real-time Monitoring**: Watch for file changes and instantly determine their impact
-- **Customizable**: Configure service definitions manually or let PyBia detect them automatically
-- **Command Execution**: Run custom commands when files change
+- **Customizable Rules**: Configure detection rules to match your project structure

 ## Installation